XiaoMigros/xmms-tools/README.md

 - Optional special rules for the first page
 - Choose between various spacing density settings
 - Requires MuseScore 4.6 or later

-### Lock System Distribution
-- This plugin freezes the current measures per system and systems per page
-- It respects existing layout breaks

 ### Split Measure Across System
 - Easily create a measure that spans over more than one system with the help of this plugin